-(B) The DCSS may require genetic testing only if there is no presumed, acknowledged, or adjudicated father, unless for good cause shown, the DCSS believes genetic testing is in the best interests of any child up to and including at least 18 years of age.
+(B) The DCSS may require genetic testing only if there is no presumed, acknowledged, or adjudicated father, unless for good cause shown, the DCSS believes genetic testing is in the best interests of the minor child.

 (C) If two or more men are subject to court-ordered genetic testing, the testing may be ordered concurrently or sequentially.